 Thanks to its high oil content, a properly sealed jar of peanut butter can last an extraordinarily long time.
 Typically, most jars will last anywhere between three and five years, though their lifespan can be dramatically reduced if improperly stored.

 If stored correctly, squash can last for up to four months, making it a great way to get some veg in your diet several weeks after your last trip to the shops.

-Anyone who has watched their noble intentions slowly rot in a neglected fruit bowl knows that incorrectly stacked apples aren't going to win any immortality awards any time soon.
+Anyone who has watched their noble intentions slowly rot in a neglected fruit bowl knows that incorrectly stacked apples aren't going to win any endurance awards any time soon.
 That being said, there is a way to keep the fruit fresh for as long as six months.

-In fact, dried pasta is so resilient that some sources claim it can last for one or two years beyond the best before date provided on the packaging.
+In fact, dried pasta is so resilient that some claim it can last for two years beyond the stated best before date.
 This makes it a must pick for any lockdown larder.